 Illinois State University does not handle text books.
 You can purchase textbooks through either one of the two local bookstores or via the Internet.

 Are the housing fees and tuition on the same bill?

 Yes.
-The University Housing charges, Meal plans, Tuition and General Fees are on the same billing statement.
+The University Housing charges, Meal plans, Tuition and Mandatory Fees are on the same billing statement.
 They are listed separately on the billing statement.
 You can view the details through your Student Accounts Service Center.